Aravamudhan/enterprise-application-tools/README.md

 This repo is work in progress.
-I am going to be creating implementations of APIs and concepts from the documentations of spring.
-This repo will be helpful if you are going through the related documentation and need quick working examples of the APIs.
+I am going to be creating implementations of APIs and concepts from the documentation of Spring framework, version 4.
+This repo will be helpful if you are going through spring documentation and need quick working examples of the APIs.

 #firstmvc project